Warblefly/TrackBoundaries/README.md

 The two lines in a Liquidsoap script that do the magic are as follows.
 I've left lots of buffer room, and do not fade the audio at all, instead allowing the detection of audio levels to allow the track's own fade-out and start levels to do the job.

 The files contained in this repository permit a complete, mixed, radio station with high-quality, controlled, audio output suitable for onward distribution.

-Except the hourly news bursts in without fades.
-I'm working on this.
+There are also example files for a crontab and 'expect' scripts to insert hourly, up-to-date news bulletins into the stream.

 ```
 myplaylist = cue_cut(playlist(length=60.0, "[YOURPLAYLIST]"))